biwano/vue-forms-mixin/README.md

 ### Can I add my own validation functions
-Yes, just drop the validation functions in your component either directly or using your own mixin You can also add error messages for your custom functions using the config file
+Yes, just drop the validation functions in your component either directly or using your own mixin You can also add error messages for your custom functions using the config file.